Jersey adds new board members with expertise to complete North Sea project farm-out

 Before the decision was made to re-phase the project, the FEED entry was previously expected in 3Q 2021, the FID was expected in H2 2022, and the first oil from Phase 1 in 4Q 2025, Phase 2 in 2027, and Phase 3 in 2028.

-Jersey also outlined that potential collaboration with the owners of other oil discoveries in the vicinity of the GBA has been accelerated to see if a wider joint development programme can be achieved.
+Jersey also outlines that potential collaboration with the owners of other oil discoveries in the vicinity of the GBA has been accelerated to see if a wider joint development programme can be achieved.

 Andrew Benitz, CEO of Jersey Oil & Gas, commented: “Our GBA farm-out process continues and we are actively engaged with multiple counterparties.
 The macro-environment has markedly improved since we began initial industry engagement and the scale and quality of the GBA asset base makes it an exciting growth opportunity.”